mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-messagefile.md

 1. A CL Program Sends a Message to a Program, or
 2. A field uses DDS Keyword `MSGCON`.

-Perhaps the easiest way to understand how Messagefiles works on a Monarch Core Application, is by providing examples.
+Perhaps the easiest way to understand how Messagefiles works on a Monarch Application, is by providing examples.

 Let's assume that the following is the contents of Messagefile `CUSTMSGF.amfx` migrated from a Legacy Application.